Sharathsenthil/BlockSite/README.md

-# BlockSite
+# BlogSite
-Add data in a webpage using node and mongodb simple node.js and css using mongodb for database
+Add blogs & their details  in a webpage using node and mongodb